PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

   4. Raisonance GNU toolchain, or
   5. The NuttX buildroot Toolchain (see below).

-  All testing has been conducted using the CodeSourcery toolchain for Windows.
+  Most testing has been conducted using the CodeSourcery toolchain for Windows and that is the default toolchain in most configurations (FPU-related testing has been performed with the Atolloc toolchain for windows.
 To use the Atollic, devkitARM, Raisonance GNU, or NuttX buildroot toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)
   file:

     CONFIG_STM32_CODESOURCERYW=y  : CodeSourcery under Windows
     CONFIG_STM32_CODESOURCERYL=y  : CodeSourcery under Linux
-    CONFIG_STM32_ATOLLIC=y        : Atollic toolchain under Windows
-    CONFIG_STM32_DEVKITARM=y      : devkitARM under Windows
+    CONFIG_STM32_ATOLLIC_LITE=y   : The free, "Lite" version of Atollic toolchain under Windows CONFIG_STM32_ATOLLIC_PRO=y    : The paid, "Pro" version of Atollic toolchain under Windows CONFIG_STM32_DEVKITARM=y      : devkitARM under Windows
     CONFIG_STM32_RAISONANCE=y     : Raisonance RIDE7 under Windows
     CONFIG_STM32_BUILDROOT=y      : NuttX buildroot under Linux or Cygwin (default)